 Working with us and our solicitors to make your surgical negligence claims offers a range of advantages.
 For starters, you don’t have to worry nearly as much about the financial risks of making a claim by claiming under a no win no fee agreement.
 We also offer our teams advisory services free of charge without expecting you to agree to make your claim through us beforehand.
-You can rest assured that if you work with our solicitors, you will be in safe and well-qualified hands; our solicitors have up to thirty years of experience working in law.
+You can rest assured that if you work with our solicitors, you will be in safe and well-qualified hands.
+Our solicitors have up to thirty years of experience working in law.
 So, they can definitely advise when it comes to the likes of surgical error claims.

 How can you define a surgical error?

 Simply put, this is a preventable mistake made by the doctor during surgery.
 Bear in mind that there is always a risk with surgery, and some surgeries may only have a small chance of bringing a patient back to full health.
 Hence why the patient signs a declaration form beforehand informing them of any risks.
 But if a surgical error proves to have been easily avoidable, the patient could still file a claim.